Juliet Middleton-Batts

 Biography: Artist's Statement

-Juliet has a Masters in Contemporary Art and her work has been shown in London and across the South West.
+Juliet has a Masters in Contemporary Art from Plymouth University and her work has been shown in London and across the South West.
+She is a Visitor Assistant at Tate St Ives, a member of St Ives Arts Club and works from her studio in the heart of the town.